AkshatSharma1/Inventory_Management_System-ETG-/README.md

 ## How to get started:
   This project is mainly divided into two files:

-  1) Product insertion in Inventory: <br />In this part, We create a record_dataSet.json file which contains all the stock items with details like product id , name, quantity, price,        isAvailable, Expiry date.
+  1) Product insertion in Inventory:
+      In this part, We create a record_dataSet.json file which contains all the stock items with details like product id , name, quantity, price,        isAvailable, Expiry date.
 Here we can add new goods in the inventory and the records will be stored in records.json file.
 <br />
-  2) Inventory_Purchase:
+  2) Inventory_Purchase:<br />
     a) We enter the transaction or purchase details like product id,no. of items purchased,name of customer, mobile number of customer.<br />
     b) If the purchased items are available in inventory, then Bill is generated.<br />
     c) The detailes of the transactions are then stored in salesRecords.json file.<br />